 - You may be interested in: Best Budget Vacuum for Pet Hair

 Health Conditions 🏥

 These dynamic designer dogs tend to be healthier than purebreds.
-However, there are a few health issues to keep an eye out for.
+However, the Aussiedor has a few health issues to keep an eye out for.

 Male vs. Female

 As a general rule of thumb, there are no major personality differences between male and female Aussiedors.
 They both make and members of your family.

 Aussiedors are great mixed breed dogs for families that can give them the attention they need and deserve.
 From hiking through the woods to throwing a ball for them in the backyard, your Aussiedor will be your best friend for years to come.